uwePhillPhelps/IAP-2024/Tutorials/Part 2/9 - Classes.md

 ## Exercise 4.
 Making a Synth class

-This stuff about `Person`s and `age`s is just practice, now comes the time where we show you the musical benefits of using object oriented programming!
+This stuff about `Person` is just practice.
+Now we will explore musical benefits of defining our own classes.

 Please download the [supplied starting point code](../../Code%20Exercises/Tutorial%209/Exercise%204), copy and paste the contents of both IAP.h and IAP.cpp into your project.